dayton-outar/shillings/docs/BRANDING/README.md

   An appropriate avatar can provide inspiration for logos and be used in bringing the immersive experience to the trading platform.
 Avatars work well in advertising.

+  ## The Tagline

+  Taglines are a brief and to the point statement that communicates the product's essence to the customer.
+It's perfect for advertisement.
+Since, initially this project will start with a _small viable market_, and publicize through the different target communicates, the tagline is not mandatory or critical at the moment.

+  As the project picks up traction, we can determine an appropriate tagline.

   ## The Experience

   The brand is at the very core, the experience that we promise to provide to them.